ices-eg/wg_MGWG/stock-recruitment/README.md

 * Proposed first contact: October 25, 2019 (can send doodle poll if needed)
 * Identify what we will have accomplished by this first call
 * Identify what each person will work on between now and the first call, and overall what each person will contribute
-  * Iago Mosquiera - simulating; uploading simulation iterations
+  * Iago Mosqueira - simulating; uploading simulation iterations
   * Christoph Konrad - simulating; ...
   * Colin Millar - simulation design, adding code, a4a runs, fitting SR external, summarizing various fits, ...
   * Liz Brooks - simulation design, code for output collection, ASAP runs, ...